1933 Maccabiah Games

 The 1st Winter Maccabiah (מכביית החורף הראשונה; Pierwsza zimowa Makabiada) was held in Zakopane, Poland from February 2 to 5, 1933.
 Coincidentally, the opening ceremony took place two days after Adolf Hitler was appointed chancellor (January 30, 1933).

 History

 Following the successful games of the 1st Maccabiah in 1932, there was a growing interest in winter sports among the European nations.
 The Maccabi federation of Poland was in charge of organizing the Winter Maccabiah.
 In the 1930s, that federation was strongest pillar of the Maccabi World Union, consisting of 30,000 Jewish athletes members.
 The games were met with great opposition; the Gazeta Warszawska newspaper encouraged Polish youth to intervene during the games to prevent the "Jewification of Polish winter sports venues".

 Opening ceremony

 The opening ceremony for the games took place at the Stadium in Zakopane on February 2, 1933.
-Lord Melchett, honorary president of the World Maccabi Organization, did not attend the ceremony; instead he sent his blessing and an apology - a large statue depicting the persecution of Jews resistance to anti-semitism through the ages.
+Lord Melchett, honorary president of the World Maccabi Organization, did not attend the ceremony; instead he sent his blessing and an apology - a large statue depicting the persecution of Jews resistance to antisemitism through the ages.